Correspondence-free online human motion retargeting: Related Work

 \section{Related Work}

-Existing works addressing the motion retargeting problem can be categorized into three lines of work: works that operate on the skeleton level, works that transfer shape deformations at a dense geometric level, and motion priors, which can be applied to motion retargeting.
+Works addressing motion retargeting can be categorized into three groups: works operating at the skeleton level, works transferring shape deformations at a dense geometric level, and motion priors applied to motion retargeting.